On the law of the supremum of L\'evy processes: An expression for the joint law of

 \end{corollary}

 Now we turn to the particular case where $X$ has no positive jumps.
 Then, 0 is always regular for $(0,\infty)$.
-When moreover 0 is regular for $(-\infty,0)$, since $H_t\equiv t$, it follows from Theorem~\ref{th2} and the remark thereafter that the law of $(g_t,\overline{X}_t)$ is absolutely continuous.
-In the next result, we present an explicit form of this law.
-We set $c=\Phi(1)$, where $\Phi$ is the Laplace exponent of the first passage process $T_x=\inf\{t:X_t>x\}$, which in this case is related to the ladder time process by $T_x=\tau_{cx}$.
+When moreover 0 is regular for $(-\infty,0)$, since $H_t\equiv t$, it follows from Theorem~\ref{th2} and the remark thereafter that the law of $\overline{X}_t$ is absolutely continuous.
+In the next result, we present an explicit form of its density.
+We set $c=\Phi(1)$, where $\Phi$ is the Laplace exponent of the first passage process $T_x=\inf\{t:X_t>x\}$, which in this case, is related to the ladder time process by $T_x=\tau_{cx}$. \begin{proposition} Suppose that the L\'evy process $X$ has no positive jumps. \begin{enumerate}[(1)] \item[(1)] If $0$ is regular for $(-\infty,0)$, then for $t>0$, the couple $(g_t,\overline{X}_t)$ has law